AmeerFaisalAdanan/local-dev-stack/README.md

-# backend-stack
+# Local Dev Stacl

-A Laragon-inspired local development stack — fully dockerized, modular, and always ready.
+A containerized local development stack — fully dockerized, modular, and always ready.

 Each service lives in its own directory with an isolated Docker network, `.env` config, and a Prometheus exporter where applicable.